mateuszbuda/brain-segmentation-pytorch/README.md

-# U-Net for brain segmentation in PyTorch
+# U-Net for brain segmentation

 U-Net implementation in PyTorch for FLAIR abnormality segmentation in brain MRI based on a deep learning segmentation algorithm used in [Association of genomic subtypes of lower-grade gliomas with shape features automatically extracted by a deep learning algorithm](https://doi.org/10.1016/j.compbiomed.2019.05.002).